 For most travelers, trekking the Mountain Gorillas ranks among one of the absolute highlights of a trip to Uganda, and the spine-tingling feeling that you get being so near to one of our closest relatives is hard to describe.
-The Mountain Gorilla Tracking Tips and Guidelines written is here will help you plan your gorilla trekking safari with less to worry about.
+The Mountain Gorilla Tracking Tips and Guidelines written here will help you plan your gorilla trekking safari with less to worry about.

 Mountain Gorillas are one of the world’s most endangered apes and it is estimated that there are only 880 (November 2012) left throughout the world.
 Almost half of these can be found in Uganda, as well as populations in Rwanda and the Democratic Republic of Congo.

-According to the Ugandan Wildlife Authority, there is a 95% chance that you will come across the mountain gorillas on your trek.
-Your journey will be an exhilarating one: cutting your way through dense jungle, thick bamboo, past local homesteads and up forested hills… Gorilla tracking spans vary and can be anything from a little as 30 minutes to 7 hours!
+According to the Ugandan Wildlife Authority, there is a 95% chance that you will come across mountain gorillas on your trek.
+Your journey will be an exhilarating one: cutting your way through dense jungle, thick bamboo, past local homesteads, and up forested hills… Gorilla tracking spans vary and can be anything from as little as 30 minutes to 7 hours!
 Your efforts will be rewarded with your first sighting of the Gorillas, as these gentle giants shyly approach you and you come face-to-face with one of nature’s greatest animals.

-So lets get started with the mountain gorilla tracking tips and guidelines:-
+So let’s get started with the mountain gorilla tracking tips and guidelines:-

 Before you set off on your Mountain Gorilla Tracking Safari